theaevia/aeviasite/README.md

-# Aevia Site — Journal + CMS
+# Aevia Site — Journal

-This repo contains the main SPA (Vite + React + Wouter), the Express server, and an Astro sub‑app that powers the SEO‑friendly Journal with a Git‑based CMS (TinaCMS).
+This repo contains the main SPA (Vite + React + Wouter), the Express server, and an Astro sub‑app that powers the SEO‑friendly Journal.
+A CMS can be configured separately (previously TinaCMS).

 ## Quick Start (Local)